ReCore-sys/ASMShare/checklist.md

 - [ ] Block .exe, .jar, .py and other executable file uploads
 - [ ] Check for code embedded in pdf's
 - [ ] Add voting
+- [ ] Redo home page to be more helpful
 ### Post-launch
 - [ ] Game in an error page
 - [ ] Add a credits page